nathanfmachado/api-node-template/README.md

 ## API documentation

 - This app was documented with Swagger.
-You can see the documentation [here](http://localhost:4000/docs)
+While running this app, you can see the documentation at [/docs](http://localhost:4000/docs)